 The tales about the ladies of Frisco are fascinating.
 Of course, there was a “parlor house” in Frisco.
 The name “red light” came from the railroad industry.
 The workers of the railroad would leave their red light outside of the brothel when they were visiting.
 Thus the area got the name red light.

 Women had a vital role in the development of the area.
 Even before women were granted the privilege of voting, they were active in the issues of Frisco.
 They worked in their homes but also were teachers and cooks as well as worked in other services vital to the mining community.
 Kitty Ecklund served as the mayor of the town while Susan Badger worked in the public sector of the community.

 The small town had a jail which was generally used when a minor got drunk at the saloon.
 The patrons would be required to sleep off their state in jail and then go back to work the next day.
 A minor’s life was difficult but everyone was looking for their own pot of gold.

-With the opening of the ski areas in the 1960’s and 1970’s, Frisco was revived.
+With the opening of the ski areas in the 1960s and 1970s, Frisco was revived.
 That was the new “white” gold rush.
 Today the area is a vacation destination.
 There are shops and restaurants available.
 It has the charm of a small mining town but at the same time has the amenities we all expect.
-The scenery with back drop of the mountains is exhilarating.
+The scenery with the backdrop of the mountains is exhilarating.
 The town sports a lively Main Street as well as proximity to Lake Dillon and various parks and trails.
 Frisco, Colorado is worth a visit.